NoorhanAbbas/RAGChatbots_Workshop2025/index.md

 ---

-> 💡 This workshop is part of a 2025 educational initiative exploring the use of AI in student support and curriculum design.
+> 💡 The workshop is supported by the University of Leeds Libraries and the Digital and Open Education Incubator at the Leeds Institute for Teaching Excellence (LITE).